Nguyenle23/WAD-Project-Course/README.md

 - Improving search movies and developing search list
 - Building quickly change user
 - Implement a recommendation system
-- Implemtn "last watched" and "continue watching" feature
+- Implement "last watched" and "continue watching" feature

+### What We Learnt
+- Implementation of MERN stack technology
+- Usage of different frameworks and libaries
+- Usage of Git, pull, merge and commit
+- Organize files to better manage development
+- Communication between Frontend and Backend developers
+- Importance of README.md